pulumi/docs/content/what-is/top-iac-tools.md

 While Google Cloud Deployment Manager's deep GCP integration is a strength, it faces challenges, including intricate template management and steep learning curves.
 Like other provider-specific solutions, CDM is ideal for teams with a strong focus on and investment in the Google Cloud ecosystem.

 - **Flexibility**: YAML or Jinja2 templating.
-- **Integration**: Integrates deeply with Google Cloud Platform (GCP) services.
+- **Integration**: Integrates deeply with Google Cloud services.
 Additional features for integration with CI/CD pipelines.
 - **Ecosystem**: Supported by documentation and a smaller GCP-focused community.

 ## Conclusion